rajiisubramanian1983-netizen/ML-Assignment-Bank-Churn-6-Models-/README.md

 **1. Problem Statement**
-The objective of this project is to predict whether a bank customer will churn (leave the bank) based on their demographic, account, and transaction-related information using machine learning classification models.
+The objective of this assignment is to predict bank customer churn using machine learning models.
+Given historical customer data (demographics, account information, and behavior), the goal is to build models that classify whether a customer will exit the bank (churn) or stay.
 This is a binary classification problem in the banking domain, where the target variable indicates whether a customer has exited the bank.
+The models are trained on the provided dataset, evaluated using multiple metrics, and finally deployed as an interactive web application using Streamlit Community Cloud.
 **2. Dataset Description**
 Dataset Source: Kaggle – Bank Customer Churn Dataset
 Domain: Banking